 - 1. On an Internet-enabled computer, prepare a formatted (FAT32), non-bootable USB drive.
-It needs 1 to 2 GB of available space. - 2.
+It needs at least 2 GB of available space. - 2.
 Unzip the PRISM file and copy the upgrade file with a .ubin file extension from the upgrade package onto the USB drive.

-Note: The upgrade package includes an MD5 checksum and a PDF file, read the PDF file before performing the upgrade.
-The file contains important information about the firmware release.
+Note: The upgrade package includes installation instructions, which should be read before performing the upgrade.
+The installation instructions contain important information about the firmware upgrade process that must be followed.